Heritage20/react-course-2/README.md

 ## About the Course

-This repository belongs to part 2 of my React course covering intermediate-level topics.
+This is the part 2 of Mosh's React course covering intermediate-level topics.

 - Fetching and updating data with React Query
 - All about reducers, context, and providers